nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 bronze
 ```

-`Map` is especially interesting, because we can use _destructuring_ to easily iterate over key-value pairs:
+`Map` is especially interesting because we can use _destructuring_ to iterate over key-value pairs:

 ```javascript
 const medallists = new Map([